sqm-autorate/sqm-autorate/README.md

 to a number of [ICMP reflectors](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol) and splits these into the upload and download components.
-It uses some [cool maths](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) to keep a longer term _baseline_ latency and a fast moving _recent_ latency.
+It uses some [cool maths](https://en.wikipedia.org/wiki/Moving_average#Exponential_moving_average) to measure and keep a longer term _baseline_ latency and a fast moving _recent_ latency.
 * If the recent latency is higher than the baseline, then the difference is the _delay_.
 * If the recent latency is lower than the baseline, then the baseline is reset to to the recent, because there is no such thing as negative delay on a network.